Self Credit Builder Account review

 6. Submit your application.

-The entire process usually doesn’t take more than five minutes.
+The entire process usually takes about five minutes.

 Building and rebuilding credit can be a strenuous experience.
-Self Lender’s credit builder account may be able to ease some of that with a simple system and straightforward repayments.
+Self Credit Builder Account may be able to ease some of that with a simple system and straightforward repayments.

-Credit builder loans aren’t the only way of building credit though.
-Compare other options for improving your credit score to find what will best fit your needs.
+But credit builder loans aren’t the only way of building credit.
+Compare other options for improving your credit score to find what best fits your needs.